-Using SPS together with Okta provides the following benefits:
+Using SPS together with Okta provides the following benefits.

-- Easy-to-use multi-factor authentication secures privileged access to business-critical servers.
-The enforcement of a second-factor authentication and the availability of session recordings make access of high-risk users more secure. - Outband authentication to protect against privileged identity theft. - Logs and audits administrative network traffic. - Integrates with existing LDAP user directory. - Easy and fast deployment and implementation: a network-level solution that does not require installing agents on clients or servers. - Can forward user logs into Splunk for long-term storage and analysis. - Supports SSH and RDP protocols to access both Linux and Windows servers, without disrupting the daily workflow of your system administrators and other privileged users. - Supports strong authentication methods, including SSH keys and certificates.
+- Easy-to-use multi-factor authentication to secure your privileged users who access your business-critical servers.
+The enforcement of a second-factor authentication and the availability of session recordings make the access of highrisk users more secure. - Out-of-band authentication to protect against privileged identity theft - Logs and audits administrative network traffic - Integrates with existing LDAP user directory - Easy and fast deployment and implementation: a network-level solution that does not require installing agents on clients or servers - Can forward user logs into Splunk for long-term storage and analysis - Supports SSH and RDP protocols to access both Linux and Windows servers, without disrupting the daily workflow of your system administrators and other privileged users - Supports strong authentication methods, including SSH keys and certificates